Triston Casas Player Props: Red Sox vs. Angels

-After hitting .133 with two doubles, a home run, two walks and two RBI in his past 10 games, Triston Casas and the Boston Red Sox take on the Los Angeles Angels (who will hand the ball to Reid Detmers) at 1:35 PM ET on Sunday.
+After going 1-for-4 in his most recent game, Triston Casas and the Boston Red Sox face the Los Angeles Angels (who will start Shohei Ohtani) at 11:10 AM ET on Monday.

-In his last game he had a one-hit performance (1-for-4) against the Angels.
+In his most recent game he had a one-hit showing (1-for-4) against the Angels.

 Triston Casas Game Info & Props vs. the Angels